Evensgn/MIPS-simulator/Development-Log.md

 * Wrote the `Execution` stage
 * Wrote the `Memory Access` stage
 * Wrote the `Write Back` stage
+* Started debugging the pipeline

 **July 2**
 * Kept debugging the pipeline
-* The simulator successfully runned a MIPS code for the first time
+* The simulator successfully runned a MIPS code for the first time ;-)